Germany accuses Vietnam of abducting executive from Berlin

 - Thanh appeared on Vietnamese state media, claiming he chose to return home

-- But Germany blames Hanoi for abducting Thanh, ordering the ambassador out
+- But Germany blames Hanoi for abducting Thanh, ordering intelligence official out

 (CNN)A Vietnamese executive Germany says was kidnapped in Berlin has reemerged on state television in his home country.